-Without insecurities and doubts about ourselves or our abilities we would not need to gain self confidence.
+Without insecurities and doubts about our true nature, self-identity and abilities, we would not need to gain self confidence.

 Where do these insecurities come from?
 Why can't we be sure of our self-worth and value which is the solid foundation of trust and confidence?

-Perhaps we can look at our past and see that having experienced rejection we feel insecure about others liking us or feel like we are different and don't fit in?
+Perhaps we can look at our past and see that having experienced rejection we feel insecure that we are likable or feel we are different and don't fit in?

-Maybe we failed in some way and believe we are less than, inferior, or bad because of this?
+Maybe we failed in some way and have judged ourselves less than, inferior, or bad because of this?

-Maybe we compare ourselves to others and conclude we are not as popular, wealthy, attractive, etc. and believe that value is tied to such things, we may see our self as a "looser"?
+If we compare ourselves to others and conclude we are not as popular, wealthy, attractive, etc. and believe that value is tied to such things, we may see our self as a "looser" without value to others?

 Doubts present themselves because we believe our value and worth is determined by how we or others see (judge) us, or by what we have accomplished or posses.
-Unfortunately, we often use past difficult experiences as evidence that our negative judgments made on ourselves are true.
-This becomes a self-reinforcing loop of beliefs that feed doubt.
+Unfortunately, we often use past difficult experiences as evidence that the judgments about ourselves are true.
+This becomes a self-reinforcing loop of beliefs and experience that justifies self-rejection.

-Our imagination adds fuel/fear to the this loop with images of worst case scenarios whenever we think about moving forward to reach our goals: images of failure, humiliation, rejection, hopelessness, etc. come up as if warning us to stay put for safety.
+We stay stuck because our imagination adds fuel/fear with images of worst case scenarios whenever we think about moving forward to reach our goals: images of failure, humiliation, more rejection, hopelessness, etc. come up to keep us from taking risks.

 Our mind often follows a conditioned pattern of thinking that we have not made conscious.
 The idea that we can be less than, or not good enough comes from the lack of awareness of our true essence or true Self which is alive and well beyond the physical level and beyond the uncertainties of our perception.
 It is the creative power of life itself.
-To not know our true Self, is to lack certainty.
+To not know our true Self, is to know our inherent and unlimited value.

 It is possible to be conscious of our true essence and know that it is whole and perfect in the moment.
 This awareness will clear and correct the thinking that tells us we can lack and be less than.
 If you know self- muscle testing I invite you to download my free Ramos Belief Clearing Chart to start changing your mind about what your essential nature is.

 To gain self confidence we need to have regard, a form of love or kindness, for ourselves.
 Do not confuse this with arrogance.
-Many people give a very convincing appearance of confidence which is but based on arrogance.
+Many people give a very convincing appearance of confidence which is but based on ego inflation and superiority.

 This trust can be developed over time by treating ourselves with kindness.

-When we judge yourself harshly for our mistakes, we give yourself a vote of no confidence, rather than offer the support we seem to lack.
-Not trusting that deep down, our true nature is OK, despite our perceived imperfections will interfere with being able to accomplish what we want to do.
+When we judge yourself harshly for our mistakes, we give our self a vote of no confidence, rather than offer the support we feel we lack.
+Not trusting the truth that deep down, our true nature is OK, despite our perceived imperfections will interfere with being able to accomplish what we want to do.